 Department of Music

-David Bessinger is an Associate Professor of Percussion at Southwestern Oklahoma State University.
+David Bessinger is a Professor of Music at Southwestern Oklahoma State University, where he has taught since 1984.
 He holds a Bachelor of Music Education degree from Baylor University, a Master of Music in Percussion Performance degree from the University of Illinois at Champaign-Urbana and a Doctor of Musical Arts degree from the University of Oklahoma.
 His primary percussion teachers were Dr. Larry Vanlandingham and Professor Thomas Siwe.
 He has also studied in seminars with marimbists Leigh Howard Stevens in Asbury Park, New Jersey and Nancy Zeltsman in Boston, Massachusetts.

 His teaching areas at SWOSU include all facets of percussion performance and pedagogy.
 As director of the Southwestern Oklahoma State University Percussion Ensemble he has organized and presented concerts on campus and at the State Festivals sponsored by the Percussive Arts Society.
 As director of percussion at SWOSU, he has organized seminars, workshops and festivals for performing musicians to appear on campus.
-These include marimbists Gordon Stout (Ithaca College), Leigh Stevens, Nancy Zeltsman (Boston Conservatory), Dr. Michael Varner (University of Texas at Arlington); vibraphonists Jerry Tachoir, and Dr. Ricardo Sousa (University of Oklahoma); and electronic percussionist Dr. Scott Deal (University of Alaska).
+These include marimbists Gordon Stout (Ithaca College), Leigh Stevens, Nancy Zeltsman (Boston Conservatory), Dr. Michael Varner (University of Texas at Arlington), Dr. Nathan Daughtrey (High Point University), Dr. Blake Tyson (University of Central Arkansas), vibraphonists Jerry Tachoir, and Dr. Ricardo Sousa (University of Oklahoma), and electronic percussionist Dr. Scott Deal (University of Alaska).
 Through the sponsorship of the annual SWOSU Jazz Festival, numerous drum set performers have appeared on campus, including Ed Soph, from the University of North Texas and Steve Houghton from Indiana University.
-Dr. Bessinger is a past President of the Oklahoma Chapter of the Percussive Arts Society and has hosted the Oklahoma Percussion Festival on three occasions.
+Dr. Bessinger is a past President of the Oklahoma Chapter of the Percussive Arts Society and has hosted the Oklahoma Percussion Festival on four occasions.
 As well, he is active in the music school’s outreach program through seminars and summer camps for young percussion students.
 In addition to percussion, he teaches courses in Music Theory and Music of the Twentieth-Century.

 David Bessinger is married to Marti Bessinger, who teaches elementary music in the Weatherford Public Schools.
 She is a past President of the Oklahoma Orff Chapter.
 They have two children, Nicholas and Alexander.